|

 In return, we displayed our ineptitude with their basic life skills.
 They had to help us hang our hammocks from the rafters.
 It was hard to get them tight enough so they wouldn't sag to the ground when we got in them, which was very important for a good night's sleep.
 Most of us also tried to make tortillas, their delicious, staple food, which we were pretty bad at.

 For this trip, several other schools around the country were following our group on the Internet.
 We brought a laptop computer and digital camera to post our daily journal and photos to our web site while in the village.
 And the two teachers, Brenda Walker and Rick Massell, had incorporated this project into their class curriculum.
-Ironically though, after all that high–tech preparation, we Photo-Computerwere stymied by that low–tech glitch: the silted up river mouth.
+Ironically though, after all that hightech preparation, we were stymied by that lowtech glitch: the silted up river mouth.
 The boat coming to take us from the village to Livingston, so we could upload our computer files over the phone, was once again stuck.

 Meanwhile, we had hiked 45 minutes down from the village to meet the boat.
 All we could do was wait and engage "Plan B," playing an impromptu game of stick ball, and then returning to Lo de en Medio to cool off in the creek where we bathed every day.
 The journal had to wait for our return to California to get posted.